Fluvial Geomorphologist New England

 John Field received a PhD from the University of Arizona in 1994 with concentrations in fluvial geomorphology and hydrology.
 During eight years as a university professor, Dr. Field received excellence in teaching awards from the Geological Society of America and Western Washington University.
 His research on flood hazards and habitat issues in Arizona, Washington State, and New England has been published in numerous scientific publications and presented at professional meetings throughout the United States and Canada.
 Dr. Field's thorough knowledge of the scientific literature and wealth of practical experience in watersheds around the world provides a sound basis for identifying sensible solutions to watershed problems.

-Discounts (Apply both if possible)
+Discounts (Apply all 3 if possible)

 • Non-profits, government agencies, or educators/students

-• Groups of 2 or more
+• Groups of 3 or more

 Click Here to view Tuition Fees & Registration Form